Skip to main content

 Getting access tokens

-Access tokens are obtained through OAuth 2.0.
+Access tokens are obtained through the OAuth 2.0 client credentials grant.
 See the Authentication guide for details on:

 • Obtaining client credentials